Frequently Asked Questions

 No. The design, while not final, will place the new building on the Cassingham playfield.
 There is no way for the field to be retained as an open area while simultaneously hosting a new school building.

-The Board has estimated a 70% reduction, necessitating children to use the gated football field for recess.
+The Board has estimated a 70% reduction, necessitating children to use the turf football field for recess.

 Further, the Board has indicated that it will not be prepared to share a final design until after a levy is passed and it would be too late for the community to demand changes.